huidr/notes/classics/homer-iliad.md

 Both sides rage over Patroclus's body.
 Menelaus kills Euphorbus, who wanted to re-stab Patroclus to take glory, but calls in Great Ajax to help him in driving off Hector.
 Glaucus scorns Hector for abandoning Sarpedon's body and declares Great Ajax is braver than him.
 Hector gets Achilles's armor and puts it on, much to Jove's disapproval because he has no right to the famous armor, and intends to take Patroclus's body and feed it to the dogs of Troy.

-On Jove's approval, Minerval takes the form of Phoenix and incites Menelaus to save Patroclus's body; Menelaus wishes Minerva shall give him strength.
+On Jove's approval, Minerva takes the form of Phoenix and incites Menelaus to save Patroclus's body; Menelaus wishes Minerva shall give him strength.
 The mention of her name before any of other gods pleases her; she gives him strength and more.
 Apollo keeps spurring Hector who, alongside Aeneas and others, briefly try to seize Achilles's horses.

 Menelaus asks Antilochus to relay the sad news to Achilles so that he may come to rescue the body.
 Menelaus declares Patroclus was the bravest of the Achaeans and shall be sorely missed.
 Antilochus, with tears and struck with horror, runs off.
 Menelaus and Meriones lifted the body and carried it away while the two Ajaxes hold off Hector, Aeneas and the Trojans.